 Correction: this is one of those things you should only make on a special occasion, but you’re bound to be finding a lot more “special occasions” with this in your back pocket.

-If you want to make this even easier (and no bake!) simply skip the baking of the crust (I baked mine because I like how it holds up nicely), and use a plain, store-bought vanilla cheesecake.
-No one will know the difference and you will still be the star of the show at the holiday gathering/birthday party/staff lunchroom.
+If you want to make this even easier, simply skip baking the crust (I baked mine because I like how it holds up nicely) and use a plain, store-bought vanilla cheesecake.
+No one will know the difference.
+Pinky promise!

 Ingredients